danbetcher/jquery-isfilled/README.md

 Feel free to send me changes and improvements, or file an issue if you notice something isn't working as well as it should be.

-This is one of my first Open Source contribution, so be gentle with your feedback!
+This is one of my first Open Source contributions, so be gentle with your feedback!